-Similar to the above, applying IoT and Connected Devices to the healthcare sector carries risks in data security and privacy.
+Similarly to the above, applying internet of things (IoT) and Connected Devices to the healthcare sector carries risks in data security and privacy.
 The close monitoring of this technology and the implementation of safeguards is crucial when using it in a medical setting.